tektechnologies/Instructor-Prep/301/week_1/class_01/class_1.md

         - NOW go through file folder scaffolding and talk about what is there and what it does.
         - grabbing root "id" from index.html in the index.js
-        - Live server doesnt work, it needs to be compiled before sent to browser.
+        - Live server doesn't work, it needs to be compiled before sent to browser.
         - we need to run npm start
         - npm is node.
         - is going to run our tests and our react pages